Il-Seung Chung, Assistant Professor of Hebrew Bible at Asia LIFE University, comes for a brief period of research.

 A colloquium is held with Jacynthe Tremblay on “Nishida’s Logic between 1923 and 1932.”

-A Nanzan Institute Research Meeting is held with presentations by Hong Yi-Pyo on “What is the Japanese ‘Mainland’?
+The Fifth Nanzan Salon is held with presentations by Hong Yi-Pyo on “What is the Japanese ‘Mainland’?
 Comparing Awareness among Japanese and Korean Christians,” and Yokoi Momoko on “Religion as the Defining Attributes of Cultural Activity.”

 22-24 February Jason Lam, 道風山